Smart Water Meters

 What does a smart water meter look like?

-A smart meter needs detection and transmission equipment where the water pipes come from your road into your property.
-Typically, water meters are found beneath the pavement outside your home beneath a cover like this:
+Smart water meters are typically found beneath the pavement outside your property, under a cover like this:

 Find My Water Meter

-A smart water meter will be attached to your communication pipe beneath this cover.
+A smart water meter is attached to your communication water pipe beneath this cover.

-And here’s what an AMR device attached to an old water meter looks like.
-This isn’t a smart meter, but it allows your local water company to get a reading from your meter by driving nearby.
+This is a traditional water meter with an AMR device attached.
+This isn’t a smart meter, but it allows your water company to take a reading from your meter by driving nearby.

 Which water companies provide smart water meters?